 Regardless of your genetics or family history of heart disease, it’s essential to take these steps so you can help build your heart health:

-• Eat a heart-healthy diet.
-A heart-healthy diet is filled with fruits, vegetables, whole grains, healthy fats and fish (and not filled with excessive salt or sugar).
+- Eat a heart-healthy diet.
+A heart-healthy diet is filled with fruits, vegetables, whole grains, healthy fats and fish (and low in salt and added sugar).

-• Know the signs of trouble.
-Make sure you know the warning signs of a heart attack so you’ll be able to respond quickly if you notice any usual symptoms.
+- Know the signs of trouble.
+Make sure you know the warning signs of a heart attack so you’ll be able to respond quickly if you notice any unusual symptoms.
 Also know that heart attacks are more common in cold weather.

 If this feels overwhelming, don’t worry: You don’t need to do everything at once.
 Sometimes even small changes can add up to big results.